Policing in America is at a crossroad

 The past few years have seen the profession of policing in America turned on its head.

 The public outcry over several police involved shootings has divided Americans into two groups.

-The first being the liberal leaning “why are cops killing so many unarmed, helpless, black men.”
+The first being “why are cops killing so many unarmed, helpless, black men.”

 The second being “cops have a tough job, just follow their orders and everything will be good group.”

 I stand here before both groups and shake my damn head.

 Like you, I hear a lot of the Facebook and keyboard cowboys spouting their beliefs and pleading me to copy and paste their post that are not even their own words.

 Both sides are devoutly invested and emotionally charged to defend their viewpoint.

 And I get that.